Prince of Wales

 Southwest London's Occasion Pub: Where Putney Marks Its Milestones

 Upper Richmond Road runs through the residential spine of Putney and East Sheen, a stretch that has quietly accumulated a higher density of serious pub-dining rooms than its postcode might suggest to visitors arriving from central London.
 The gastropub category in this part of southwest London operates differently from the theatrical dining-pub formats that dominate Soho or Fitzrovia: the audience here is local, the occasions are personal, and the rooms are chosen for birthdays, anniversaries, and post-race suppers rather than industry networking or destination tourism.
-Prince of Wales, at 138 Upper Richmond Road, sits inside this tradition.
+Prince of Wales is a Traditional British Pub at 138 Upper Richmond Rd, London SW15 2SP, United Kingdom, serving casual dining at about $20 per person.

 What the Occasion-Dining Category Looks Like in This Part of London